FrostGhost21/Frost-Client/README.md

-Frost Client is a small Minecraft 1.8.9 PvP Client created by FrostGhost21
+Frost Client is a small Minecraft 1.8.9 PvP Client currently being by FrostGhost21.

 TEAM:
 - FrostGhost21 (Owner, Creator and Lead Programmer)